-The Notes mature on July 23, 2015 (subject to extension as provided in the Notes) and, in addition to the approximately 22.2% original issue discount, accrues interest at a rate of 12.0% per annum.
-The Investor and SOK have no voting rights as the holders of the Notes.
-Upon conversion of the Notes, the holders are entitled to receive such dividends paid and distributions made to the holders of Common Stock from and after the initial issuance date of the Notes to the same extent as if the holders had effected such conversion and had held such shares of Common Stock on the record date for such dividends and distributions.
+The 2014 Convertible Notes mature on July 23, 2015 (subject to extension as provided in the 2014 Convertible Notes) and, in addition to the approximately 8.7% original issue discount (after the reduction of the principal amount in September 2014), accrue interest at a rate of 12.0% per annum.
+The holders have no voting rights as the holders of the 2014 Convertible Notes.
+Upon conversion of the 2014 Convertible Notes, the holders are entitled to receive such dividends paid and distributions made to the holders of Common Stock from and after the initial issuance date of the 2014 Convertible Notes to the same extent as if the holders had effected such conversion and had held such shares of Common Stock on the record date for such dividends and distributions.